Edit Blog Post

 In the background, the top of Everest peeks out over Nuptse, with Lhotse on right (world's 4 highest peak)

-on the roof (I presume).
+presume).
 We were herded onto an old Yeti Airlines Twin-Otter, grabbing any seat.
 Seatbelts were available but apparently optional.
 There were no passenger instructions or announcements at all and not much in the way of pre-flight checks that I could see.
 The pilot glanced over his shoulder to see if everyone was onboard, pointed the plane downhill and opened throttles.
 We lifted off just before the cliff-edge and immediately banked left to avoid the large hill obstructing the take-off path.

 I'm back in Kathmandu now and will soon start making my way home via Bangkok, Hong Kong and Vancouver.